GSamuel/gsamuel.github.io/_posts/2020-08-08-double-negations.md

 ## Clean up existing code

-A lot of times you have to deal with code that has already been written by you or an other person.
+Often you have to deal with code that has already been written by you or an other person.
 As per the Boy Scout Rule we should Leave our code better than we found it.

 Let's say you found this piece of code that deals with boxes containing integers.